NASA-IMPACT/modern-dgf/README.md

     <img src="_images/overview.png" style="width:5.925in;height:3.14733in" />

-    -   Fork this repository via github
+    -   Fork this repository via GitHub
         > [Fork Repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

         > Please make sure you select appropriate GitHub organization for your fork.
 You can rename the fork as needed.